What are they?

 Common to all housing-with-care developments is that they have a cafe or restaurant serving at least one hot meal a day.
 Most also have communal space for exercise, hobby and leisure pursuits, buggy storage, hairdressing, and perhaps a small shop.
 Some have pools, cinemas or extensive grounds.

-Different models of housing-with-care (assisted living, extra care, very sheltered housing, etc) offer different packages of domestic and personal care services which may include practical help and support, domestic assistance, personal care, nursing care and emergency help.
+Developments vary considerably in the range of domestic and personal care services they offer.
+These may include practical help and support, domestic assistance, personal care, nursing care and emergency help.

 - Practical help and support – most developments employ management staff whose role includes offering information, guidance and day-to-day support to residents.